srinivassaitangudu/helpers1/docs/coding/all.code_review.how_to_guide.md

   - Do not abuse asking for a quick review
   - All code is important and we do our best to review code quickly and carefully
-  - If it\'s blocking a ping on IM is a good idea
+  - If it\'s blocking a ping on Slack is a good idea

 ### Do not mix changes and refactoring / shuffling code